How to Create Lean Canvas for Your Startup

 Here, we not only define our marketing and advertising channels but also collect basic information about our customers’ acquisition costs.
 We will use this data to help formulate our growth strategy.

-Revenue streams - how are you going to make money on that product?
+How are you going to make money?

 At the end of the day, your product should generate some revenue.
 This part of the Lean Canvas Model is the place to describe how will it be generated.
 Where will you receive money from?
 How are you going to price your products or services?
 What is your product’s pricing model?
 These questions need to be answered before you launch your minimum viable product.
 The aim of every startup is to make a profit so make sure that there are ways you can monetize the solution you’re providing.